openstack-archive/senlin/doc/source/user/bindings.rst

   $ openstack cluster policy attach --enabled True --policy up01 c3

-Note that most of the time, Senlin doesn't more than one policy of the same type to be attached to the same cluster.
+Note that most of the time, Senlin doesn't allow more than one policy of the same type to be attached to the same cluster.
 This restriction is relaxed for some policy types.
 For example, when working with policies about scaling, you can actually attach more than one policy instances to the same cluster, each of which is about a specific scenario.

 For the identifiers specified for the cluster and the policy, you can use the